colinvella/custom-event-catcher/README.md

 - **DevTools Panel** - Dedicated panel showing all CustomEvents in real-time with filtering capabilities
 - **Initiator Tracking** - Click links to jump to the exact source code location that dispatched each event (with full source map support)
 - **Event Filtering** - Filter events by Type or Detail with case-insensitive substring matching
+  - Type filter includes dropdown with autocomplete for known event types
+  - Keyboard navigation (arrow keys, Enter, Escape) for quick filtering
+- **Auto-Scroll** - Automatically scrolls to bottom when new events arrive (only when already at bottom)
+- **See Latest Button** - Manually scroll to bottom with smooth animation (disabled when already at bottom)
+- **Preserve Log** - Optional per-tab setting to keep events across page refreshes/navigations
+- **Sticky Table Headers** - Column headers remain visible while scrolling through events
 - **Capture Control** - Toggle switch in popup OR click the status badge in the panel to pause/resume event capturing
 - **Visual Status Indicators**:
   - Extension icon changes to grayscale when capturing is paused